Come to our 12th Annual Dulcimer Week at Wallowa Lake, June 30-July 6, 2024

 – I simply loved it – my first music camp.
 The setting is lovely (understatement).

-Our 2022 instructors will include Susan Trump, Dave Haas, Jeff Furman, and Bob Webb.
-We will again make music among the tall trees at the Wallowa Lake Camp and Conference Center, near the charming town of Joseph in northeastern Oregon, known for its bronze foundries and art galleries.
+We gather to make music among the tall trees at the Wallowa Lake Camp and Conference Center, near the charming town of Joseph in northeastern Oregon, known for its bronze foundries and art galleries.
 Look for our ad in the winter issue of Dulcimer Players’ News and let your friends know about us!
 Dulcimer Week in the Wallowas is hosted by Heidi Muller & Bob Webb.

 Please note: our 1BR cabins fill up early but we may still have 2BR cabins available, spots in the rustic bunkhouse, and a few RV sites and tent camping.
 You may also book lodging nearby in cabins or motel rooms at Flying Arrow Resort, Eagle Cap Chalets, Wallowa Lake Resort, Wallowa Lake Vacation Cabins, Wallowa Lake Lodge, Indian Lodge Motel and Bronze Antler B&B in Joseph, or RV sites at Park at the River and Wallowa Lake State Park.

 Players of all levels are invited to Dulcimer Week!
 We have classes for everyone, from beginner to advanced.
-Our 2021 faculty lineup features accomplished, nationally-known instructors including Susan Trump, Dave Haas, Jeff Furman, and Bob Webb.
-Camp begins Sunday evening with an orientation and short performances by the instructors including an overview of what they have planned for class.
-Then we’ll circle up for a welcome jam.
+Our faculty lineup features accomplished, nationally-known instructors including Steve Eulberg, Erin Mae Lewis, Mike Anderson, and Bob Webb.
+Camp begins Sunday evening with an orientation, short performances by the instructors, and an overview of what they have planned for class.
+Then we circle up for a welcome jam.

 Every morning Monday-Friday, we’ll have two class periods with rotating instructors, except for Beginners who will have Bob Webb for the entire morning.
 Advanced Beginners, Intermediate, and Advanced classes will each have two instructors every day.
-Susan Trump and Jeff Furman will teach Advanced Beginners; Dave Haas and Jeff Furman will teach Intermediate; and Susan Trump and Dave Haas will teach Advanced.
+Steve Eulberg will teach Intermediate and Advanced, Erin Mae Lewis will teach Advanced Beginners and Advanced, and Mike Anderson will teach Advanced Beginners and Intermediate.